 The Super Bowl and hearing loss

-It's that time of year again, and we're not talking about powering through your lofty New Year's resolutions.
-We're talking about the Super Bowl.
 It should come as no surprise that football is loud.
-If you’re lucky enough to have scored tickets to the game, you'll enjoy it in the company of thousands of excited, screaming fans at the stadium.
+If you’re lucky enough to have scored tickets to the big game, you'll enjoy it in the company of thousands of excited, screaming fans at the stadium.
 More likely, you'll be watching at a noisy, crowded bar or on your living room couch surrounded by enthusiastic friends.

 What is it about the Super Bowl that prompts us to test the strength of our vocal chords?
-There's something about football that brings out the noisy side of things, regardless what team you're rooting for!
+There's something about football that brings out the noisy side of things, regardless what team you're rooting for.
+Either way, preparation is important.

 Plan ahead for the big game and save your hearing

-Ear plugs should also be on your list of must-take items.
-The Kansas City Chiefs nabbed the honor of having the loudest stadium in the world in September of 2014, a Guinness record they snatched from the Seattle Seahawks.
+Still, ear plugs should be on your list of must-take items--it will no doubt be loud.
+Fun fact: The Kansas City Chiefs nabbed the honor of having the loudest NFL stadium in September of 2014, a Guinness record they snatched from the Seattle Seahawks.
 During a Monday night game, fans clocked a 142.2 decibel (dB) reading on the sound level meter.
 That's louder than a jet plane flying just a mere 100 feet overhead!
 In case you’re wondering, the generally accepted safe level of sound is 85 dB.
 Anything above that has the potential to permanently damage your hearing.

 If you're watching the game on TV...